-It’s been ten years since the attacks on 9/11, but the events refuse to be confined to history.
+It’s been several years since the attacks on 9/11, but the events refuse to be confined to history.
 They continue to shape life and discourse in New York City, the United States, and the world, and the subject touches on disciplines as varied as social studies, journalism, political science, international relations, religious studies, economics, and civics.
-The ARTstor Digital Library offers extraordinary images that provide many angles through which this complex episode can be considered.
+The Artstor Digital Library offers extraordinary images that provide many angles through which this complex episode can be considered.

 Dozens of images of the attack on the World Trade Center are available in the Magnum Photos collection, which also includes photographs of New York City in the following days and subsequent commemorations such as the Tribute of Light at Ground Zero on the second anniversary of the attacks.
 The collection also features magnificent views of the World Trade Center from the 1970s to the 1990s.